Our annual reprise about what it really means to be a “fair” kid …

 When I was a kid, my dad, Bill, used to goad me to ride the Sizzler with him at the Fair Haven Firemen’s Fair — that stupid amusement the sole purpose of which was to whip you around on the end of octopus-like tendrils ‘til you were sour-bellied, dizzy and scared.

 OK, I was a bow-legged, scrawny sissy.
 Dad would bellow his unmistakably hearty guffaw as I screamed and smashed into his side from the Sizzler’s whipping force.
 And that laugh … that laugh … No one knew quite how to amuse themselves with their own inside jokes like Bill Van Develde.

-The fair would have ended on its usual Saturday if not for a worldwide pandemic.
-No matter.
-Empty grounds or not, the ghosts remain.
-The fair tradition and all its ghosts never fail to evoke memories of many of those salient beginnings and endings.
+The fair ended on its usual Saturday night.
+It’s that still Sunday after.
+The grounds are empty.
+The ghosts remain.
+The fair tradition and all its spirits never fail to evoke memories of many of those salient beginnings and endings.

-Yes, everything has its time and purpose; and those beginnings and endings are part of life.
+Yes, everything has its time and purpose; and those beginnings and endings are part of life under the fair tent.
 But what about hanging onto the middle just a little?